josephkirk/EmotionEngine/docs/Valence_Arousal_Coordinate.md

 **Designing Emotions with Valence-Arousal (V-A) Coordinates:**

-Yes, you can absolutely design your AI's emotional state using a 2D V-A coordinate system.

 * **Representation:** Instead of (or in addition to) discrete emotion labels with a single 1-100 intensity, the AI's current emotional state could be represented as a point in this 2D space: `CurrentEmotionState = (Valence_Value, Arousal_Value)`.
     * *Example Ranges:* Valence: [-1.0, +1.0], Arousal: [0.0, 1.0]